Niknuby/CSCK541_EMA_GroupB/README.md

 # CSCK541_EMA_GroupB
  To build a simple client/server network

-Our code was designed to communicate with a sever through socket connection, receive encrypted dat, decrypt the data, deserialize it based on the method used and saves the content received to a file.
+Our code was designed to communicate with a sever through socket connection, receive encrypted data, decrypt the data, deserialise it based on the method used and saves the content received to a file.

 USAGE